integrated-application-development/sonar-delphi/README.md

 After building, the plugin jar can be found in `sonar-delphi-plugin/target`.

+> [!NOTE]
+> The project targets Java 11, which is [required](https://docs.sonarsource.com/sonarqube/9.9/requirements/prerequisites-and-overview/#java)
+> for compatibility with SonarQube 9.9.

 ## History

 SonarDelphi was originally released by [Sabre Airline Solutions](https://www.sabre.com) in 2012, and has been iterated on by various open-source maintainers over the years.

 In 2018, it was picked up as a Monash University student project for [IntegraDev](https://www.integradev.com.au).
 Since 2019, the project has been actively developed by IntegraDev.